cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("DSSAT", priority = "core")` provides a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems Model (DSSAT-CSM) documented by [Jones (2003)](https://doi.org/10.1016/S1161-0301(02)00107-7).
 This package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files. `r pkg("Dasst")` also interfaces with DSSAT files.

--   The modelling framework [Simplace](https://www.simplace.net) (Scientific Impact assessment and Modelling Platform for Advanced Crop and Ecosystem management) can be accessed using `r github("gk-crop/simplace_rpkg")`.
+-  The modelling framework Simplace (Scientific Impact assessment and Modelling Platform for Advanced Crop and Ecosystem management) can be accessed using r pkg("simplace").
+Additionally, r github("gk-crop/simplaceUtil") provides additional utility functions that make the setup and handling of simulations more convenient.

 -   `r pkg("fruclimadapt")` calculates several phenological variables important to grape vines and fruit trees in order to evaluate climate adaptation and to estimate the incidence of weather-related disorders in these species.